Strategikon of Maurice: Book I – Introduction

 This book contains a great deal of detail on the origin of the Byzantine Military, and specific information of selections, organization, crimes, and punishment.
-They go into a great deal of detail on the topics listed below to make sure that there are no confusion on general topics of the Byzantine military.
+They go into a great deal of detail on the topics listed below to make sure that there is no confusion on general topics of the Byzantine military.
 The topics that this book discusses include: training and drilling of soldiers as individuals, the armament of the cavalryman and the basic equipment to be furnished, the various titles of the officers and soldiers, the organization of the army and the assignment of officers, how the tagmatic commanders should select their subordinate officers and combat leaders and organize the Tagma into squads, the regulations about military crimes to be given to the troops, the regulations about military crimes to be given to the tagmatic commanders, military punishments, and the orderly way of marching through an army's own country when there is no hostile activity.